eberkund/resume/resume.md

 	- Wrote web apps using PHP (Laravel), C# (ASP.NET) and SQL (MySQL and SQLite)
 	- Wrote desktop software using C# (UWP) and Node.js (Electron)
-	- Modified an embedded Linux application using C++
+	- Made changes to an embedded Linux application using C++

 *	**Computer Science Teacher, Blyth Academy**
 	July 2015 -- August 2015